jjvanzon/Circular-Language-Spec-Plans/1. Current/Sub-Projects/2020-03 Content Reorganization Notes.md

 - Making folder sub-division neater of "Framework" (inside Software-System-Docs), now that the topics have found a new place.

 ### Done

+#### 2021-04-05 Done Reorganizing Planning Docs roughly

+- [x] The term "Language Design"
+    - [x] That alone might not distinguish it as a planning doc.
+It may still look like a title for a doc in the spec.
+- [x] Shorter file names for Main Project docs (+ the ones in Out of Scope).
+- [x] Cleaning up "Sub Projects (Out of Scope)" formatting.
+- [x] README.MD in some folders
+    - [x] Current
+    - [x] Future
+    - [x] Out of Scope
+    - [x] Out of Scope > Future
+- [x] Removing less relevant things from Out of Scope Strategy.
+- [x] Splitting Out of Scope > Future > Sub Projects up in Broader View and Construct Drafts.

 #### 2021-04-05 Done Merging Together Goals of Revamp Project with Main Project.